They took the GRE online test & scored 320+. Here are their experiences.

 In case you face any issues talking to the examiner, you can open the ProctorU chat-box to get in touch with them.

-Should I take the at-home GRE online test?
+Should I take the at-home GRE online test or the standard GRE exam?

 Even though setting up everything by yourself seems like a task, ETS has come up with a very viable solution during these trying times.